mendesalan/just-bashing/readme.md

 ## just-bashing

 A simple repository for bash training.
-It relies on rust to run and
+It relies on rust to run it you must have it install to run rustc to compile the file.